 Home pages are all about first impressions.
 They should captivate and attract attention from both regular visitors and new ones.
 The home page is the first and last chance we have to convince visitors to stay and to return.

 Generally, users see the home page after entering a website, and a remarkable number of users enter from lists of search results provided by search engines or from bookmarked links; in fact, from there they often go straight to internal pages—but they’ll eventually get back to the home page.
 So it can be seen from various perspectives, and each should be carefully considered when designing.

-Once Again, we’ve got something special for our community.
-We’ve again came up with cool freebies giveaway as promised.
-This is our way of saying thanks to our readers for being part of the instantShift community and helping us make it to where we are right now.
-We never wait for special occasions to announce good freebies.
-To continue our grateful attitude to our readers and community in general, we are glad to release this Free XHTML/CSS E-Commerce Template DapurKue.
-It’s our latest high-quality freebies addition for instantShift readers.
+We are again excited to present you with something special, more exciting prizes.
+InstantShift again came up with cool freebies giveaway as promised.
+This is our way of saying thanks to our readers for being part of the iShift community and helping us make it to where we are right now.

 This time we’re pleased to announce our latest giveaway where you all have a chance to win five subscription to awesome design goodies from Design TNT.